h-Hasib/h-Hasib/README.md

 <details>
  <summary><h3>💻 Hasib's Coding Journey</h3></summary>
    I started my coding journey as a naive computer science student with a passion to learn everything I could about this programming world - code, unix, linux, theory.
-And all the while, teaching myself iOS development with a dream to build my own app, but that soon got overshadowed by my desire to excel in Java.
+And all the while, teaching myself web development with a dream to build my own app, but that soon got overshadowed by my desire to excel in C# and its famous framework ASP.NET Core.
 A desire that landed me a full-stack software engineering job upon graduation.
 However.
 </details>